-Keep your writing short and to the point.
+Keep your technical content short and to the point, and avoid redundancy.
 If it doesn’t help the user solve a problem, it needs to go.
 Don’t include trivial details about the inner workings of a technology or marketing language that praises it as a triumph of engineering.
 For example, the average consumer doesn’t need to understand routing technology in order to set up their home router, nor do they need to read pages of marketing material to be convinced that the product they have already purchased is worth buying.

 4) The Future Tense

 In technical content, the future tense does not have the same immediacy as the present tense.
 Compare “When you connect the power cable, the device will boot up automatically,” to “When you connect the power cable, the device boots up automatically.”
 The future tense suggests a mild uncertainty as to how things unfold.
 In contrast, the present tense conveys immediacy and demonstrates confidence.
 This matters because technical writers frequently discuss a series of actions or describe what occurs after a user performs an action.

 Organization is the key to good technical documentation.
 Information should be easy to find and follow a logical sequence.
 Whether you’re describing a simple procedure or deciding on the best arrangement of chapters, an intelligent, intuitive structure minimizes confusion and provides a satisfying user experience.

 Much of the text in technical documentation is instructional, so sentences should be kept as simple as possible.
 You can achieve this by using verbs instead of their noun counterparts and by writing in the imperative without using a subject.
 Notice the difference between “Create a connection between the two devices,” and “Connect the two devices.”
 Whenever possible, use the verb form and keep your sentences simple.